OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ### Remove subgoals from `goals.csv`

 `goals.csv` is a table with information about the relationship between goals and sub-goals.
-This includes the weight of each goal that is used to calculate the final Index scores when all goals are combined.
-These are indicated by two columns: preindex_function (functions for all goals that do not have sub-goals, and functions for all sub-goals) and postindex_function (functions for goals with sub-goals).
+Description of what each column means can be read in the [data layers](http://ohi-science.org/manual/#data-layers) section, under _goals.csv_.

-As illustrated in the graph below, removing the subgoals involves simplifying how BD and its subgoals are registered in the columns shown here:
+As illustrated in the graph below, removing the subgoals involves simplifying how BD and its subgoals are registered in the columns:

+- change the _order_ and _order_hierarhy_ to 10
+- remove BD from the _postindex_function_ column & add to the _preindex_function_ column
+- change the function call from `BD(scores)` to `BD(layers)`

 ![](https://docs.google.com/drawings/d/1TUDfU2mG-QlXa3Huq_r8EwcgDPEa1RCaVQfpWnY49Uo/pub?w=830&h=720)